-Essentially a mechanised metallaphone, the vibraphone adds a constant modulation to its resonator tubes by the use of motorised fans, which cover the top of the tube and spin in unison, allowing full or partial function of the resonator depending on which point of the cycle the motor is in.
+The vibraphone adds a constant modulation to its resonator tubes with the use of motorised fans.
+These cover the top of the tube and spin in unison, effectively opening and closing the resonator in a circular motion.

 The resulting tone is the famous tremolo effect; shimmering, golden and wobbly.

 The main instrument panel features the Tremolo modelling control section, as well as lowpass and hipass filters, with envelopes for amplitude and filter modulation

 The Performance panel allows the user to completely tailor the response of Vibraphone; apply different velocity curves to suit various controller keyboards; Humanise controls introduce subtle performance variations to incoming MIDI data, and various preferences allow further customisation.

 The Effects panel features Kontakts 'SSL' style parametric EQ, delay, saturation, a transient shaper and Soniccouture's custom convolution reverb selection - including conventional rooms and halls as well as abstract effects and textures.

 The recording setup in the Wood Room at Real World Studios.